 3. Minimal Christmas Tree

-Of course, a real tree or live garland looks a lot better AND you don’t have to store it at the end of the season.
-But since I decorate early every year, trying to get 7+ weeks out of a real garland is a tall order.
+Of course, a real tree or live garland looks beautiful AND you don’t have to store it at the end of the season, but since I decorate early every year, trying to get 7+ weeks out of a real garland is a tall order.

 4. Ditch The Tree Skirt For a Large Basket